0xcert/framework/docs/connectors/ethereum-api.md

 | Argument | Description
 |-|-
-| ledgerId | [required] A `string` representing an address of the ERC-721 related smart contract on the Ethereum blockchain.
+| ledgerId | [required] A `string` representing an address of the ERC-721-related smart contract on the Ethereum blockchain.
 | provider | [required] An instance of provider.

 **Example:**